growthbook/growthbook-php/README.md

 // The value of the assigned variation echo($result->value); // e.g. "A" or "B"

+// If the variations was randomly assigned based on a hash echo($result->hashUsed); // true or false

-// The user attribute used to assign a variation echo($result->hashAttribute); // "id"
+// The user attribute that was hashed echo($result->hashAttribute); // "id"

 // The value of that attribute echo($result->hashValue); // e.g. "123"
 ```

+The `inExperiment` flag will be false if the user was excluded from being part of the experiment for any reason (e.g. failed targeting conditions).

-The `inExperiment` flag is only set to true if the user was randomly assigned a variation.
-If the user failed any targeting rules or was forced into a specific variation, this flag will be false.
+The `hashUsed` flag will only be true if the user was randomly assigned a variation.
+If the user was forced into a specific variation instead, this flag will be false.